mattk09/complete-azure-sample/README.md

 - [net 6.0][dotnet-install]
 - [az cli][az-cli]

-A service principal can be created from the command line by following these steps:
+A service principal can be created from the command line by following these steps in bash (minor tweaks for powershell):

 ```bash
 # login from browser